Glitch-is/gpmdp-cli/README.md

 # Setup
 ## Enable Playback API
-You must enable the Playback API in the `Desktop Settings` of GPMDP.
+You must enable the Playback API in the `Desktop Setings` of GPMDP.
 It's a checkbock in the `General` section.
 ## Authenticating
 When you first use the client a UI will popup in GPMDP containing a 4 digit